Lough Rynn Castle: Clements family (1750–1970s)

-In 1750 the Croftons were replaced by another English family named the Clements.
+In 1750 the Croftons were replaced by another English family named Clements.
 Daniel Clements, an officer in Oliver Cromwell's army, had been granted land in County Cavan which had been confiscated from the Irish following the Cromwellian conquest of Ireland.
-In 1750 Nathaniel Clements acquired the Lough Rynn estate, while remaining on his lands in Cavan.
-Nevertheless, the Clements started to become more involved in political life in Leitrim with Robert Clements becoming sheriff for the county in 1759.
-In 1795 Robert Clements became the first Earl of Leitrim.
-In 1833, Robert Bermingham, Viscount Clements, built a mock Tudor revival house overlooking Lough Rynn.
-It is this property which is the basis for the current Lough Rynn Castle.
+In 1750, Nathaniel Clements acquired the Lough Rynn estate, while remaining on his lands in Cavan.
+Nevertheless, the Clements became involved in political life in Leitrim with Robert Clements becoming sheriff for the county in 1759.
+In 1795, Robert Clements became the first Earl of Leitrim.
+In 1833, Robert Bermingham, Viscount Clements (son of the second Earl), built a mock Tudor revival house overlooking Lough Rynn.
+It is this property which is the basis for the currentLough Rynn Castle.

 William Sydney Clements, 3rd Earl of Leitrim

 Upon Robert's death in 1839, management of Lough Rynn estate passed to his brother, William Sydney Clements.
-In 1854, when their father Nathaniel Clements, 2nd Earl of Leitrim, died William Sydney Clements became the 3rd Earl of Leitrim.
-He inherited an estate of a massive 90,000 acres which stretched across four counties.
+Their father, Nathaniel Clements, 2nd Earl of Leitrim, died in 1854, and William became the 3rd Earl.
+He inherited a massive estate of 90,000 acres which stretched across four counties.
 From around this time Sydney Clements asserted his control over the estate in an authoritarian manner which won him many opponents among the tenantry.
-The inability of tenants to pay rent during and after An Gorta Mór provided him with an opportunity to clear his estate and introduce more productive farming practices.
+The inability of tenants to pay rent during and after An Gorta Mór (the Famine) provided him with an opportunity to clear his estate and introduce more productive farming practices.

 The change in attitude towards tenants by this new Lord Leitrim is seen four years after he assumed his father's title.
 In 1858, in a nationally reported event, Clements assembled one thousand armed military and police to repossess the local Gortletteragh Church for non-payment of rent, rent which his liberally-minded father had refused to take.
-However, some six thousand men turned up from Longford, Westmeath, Roscommon and across Leitrim on the day to defend the church, forcing Clements to back down.
-The Nation noted at this time that Lord Leitrim was `already famous for such proceedings towards his tenantry as not many even of his own order dare imitate'.
+However, some six thousand men turned up from Longford, Westmeath, Roscommon, and across Leitrim on the day to defend the church, forcing Clements to back down.
+The Nation noted at this time that Lord Leitrim was "already famous for such proceedings towards his tenantry as not many even of his own order dare imitate."
 By 1860 Sydney Clements had firmly abandoned the liberal cause which his brother and father had supported and had become a staunch supporter of the Conservatives.
 He became more reactionary against the many calls for land reform which dominated post-Famine Ireland.
-In 1870 he spoke out vehemently against William Gladstone's first Irish Land Act, believing it to be an encroachment on the rights of property owners.
+In 1870, he spoke out vehemently against William Gladstone's first Irish Land Act, believing it to be an encroachment on the rights of property owners.